ryan597/chessengine/README.md

 Beginning of a project to build my own chess engine along with GUI for playing against the engine.

 First tasks:

 - Design base classes for the board representation
 - Enable pieces to move
 - Generate all legal moves (if in check etc.)
 - Update PGN with notations
 - Basic GUI with pieces and ability to move them
+- Create tests for implemented classes and methods

 ## Building